 Especially if your protein intake decreases too.

-One way to make sure you’re cutting fat not muscle is to maintain a high protein intake – around 1 gram per pound of body weight.
+One way to make sure you’re cutting fat, not muscle, is to maintain a high protein intake – around 1 gram per pound of body weight.

 By giving your muscle cells enough fuel, they’ll be able to fight off protein degradation, even in a calorie deficit.
-And if muscles are protected, the only other place it can get fuel from is fat.
+And if muscles are protected, the only other place they can get fuel from is fat.

-If you don’t stimulate your muscle tissue your body will begin to break it down.
+If you don’t stimulate your muscle tissue, your body will begin to break it down.

 The main aim of strength training here is to put the brakes on muscle loss.